The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 Save modified Multis as follows:

 Tap on the actual Multi name (1).
-A pop-up window opens in which all available Combis are listed.
+A pop-up window opens in which all available Mltis are listed.
 Tap on 'Save' (2).

 The pop up window changes its look.